strategineer/personal-website/content/bin/gaming/arc_raiders/index.md

 - Armored thrusters.
 Take two out and the Rocketteer will crash to the ground.

-## Bastion
+## Bombadier

 TBD confirm that I'm not confusing two different ARC.

-The Bastion is a grounded ARC that is accompanied by two flying Spotter ARC at a time (they look like miniature Snitch(es)) that it uses to acquire targets.
-The Bastion fires homing missiles at any targets its Spotters acquire for it.
+The Bombadier is a grounded ARC that is accompanied by two flying Spotter ARC at a time (they look like miniature Snitch(es)) that it uses to acquire targets.
+The Bombadier fires homing missiles at any targets its Spotters acquire for it.

-- Bastion fire makes a ton of noise which bring in any curious raiders.
+- Bombadier fire makes a ton of noise which bring in any curious raiders.
-- Get into cover ASAP to avoid getting hit by Bastion fire.
+- Get into cover ASAP to avoid getting hit by Bombadier fire.

 Weakpoints:
 - None.
 Although taking out its Spotters from cover will prevent it from firing at you.

+## Bastion

+WIP

+The Bastion is a grounded ARC that lays down heavy fire at anyone it sees.

+- The Bastion is loud!

+Weakpoints:
+- None?

 ## Leaper